Irish Car Bomb Drink

 Original – Bushmills Irish Whiskey

-How to make an Irish Car Bomb
+How to Make an Irish Car Bomb Cocktail

 Feeling daring, want something delicious and dangerous?
 The Irish Car Bomb!